Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Simulation code

+Three scripts reproduce all numerical results: \texttt{run\_all\_experiments.py} (the model $\times$ $K$ $\times$ signal grid and power-curve figures; \texttt{--jobs} optionally fans the independent settings out over worker processes), \texttt{run\_scaling\_convergence.py} (the scaling and convergence tables and figures, run sequentially on a single core so the reported timings are meaningful, together with the $\alpha$- and $N_{\rm opt}$-sensitivity runs), and \texttt{run\_applications.py} (the three applications, with the source data and their provenance documented in the script header).
+Usage:

-The test suite (91 tests in \texttt{tests/}) validates the correctness of the coefficient computation, decision rule, baseline procedures, and alternative density models.
+The test suite (91 tests in \texttt{tests/}) validates the coefficient computation, the decision rule, the coordinate-descent and bisection routines, the Monte Carlo target functions, and the baseline procedures.

-\textit{Computational environment.} All computations were performed on a Lenovo ThinkPad X1 Carbon Gen~10 with a 12th-generation Intel Core i7-1255U processor (10 cores; 12\,MB L3 cache) and 16\,GB LPDDR5 RAM, running Windows~11 Enterprise.
-The software environment uses Python~3.14.3 with NumPy~2.4.3, SciPy~1.17.1, and Matplotlib~3.10.8.
-Document typesetting was performed with MiKTeX-pdfTeX~4.21.
-All experiments used a single CPU core.
+\textit{Computational environment.} All computations were performed on a MacBook Pro with an Intel Core i7-1068NG7 processor (2.3\,GHz, 4 cores) and 32\,GB RAM, running macOS~15.
+The software environment uses Python~3.12.7 with NumPy~1.26.4, SciPy~1.14.1, and Matplotlib~3.9.2.
+Document typesetting was performed with pdfTeX (TeX~Live~2021).
+All reported timings are from single-core runs.